 Air Handler vs. Furnace

 Air conditioners contain the condenser and are traditionally placed outside the home.
 One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a variety of components in your system and expel it outside.
+Air conditioners actually remove heat from inside your home through a number of components in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 Understanding all of your home’s heating and cooling pieces for the Daytona Beach climate is probably a little idealistic, but there are a couple things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at All American Air Service Experts a call at 386-310-2061 or set up a free appointment online today.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at All American Air Service Experts a call at 386-310-2061 or set up a free appointment online today.